 - Add kale to a large mixing bowl and drizzle with oil.
 Use hands to massage the kale to disperse the oil.

 - Add salt, pepper, chili powder, cumin, and nutritional yeast (optional) to the kale and toss with hands to distribute.

-- Divide kale between 2 large baking sheets and spread into an even layer, making sure the pieces aren't overlapping to ensure crispiness.
-You may need to bake them in 2 batches depending on size of baking sheets.
+- Divide kale between 2 large baking sheets (amount as original recipe is written // adjust if altering batch size) and spread into an even layer, making sure the pieces aren’t overlapping to ensure crispiness.
+You may need to bake them in 2 batches (or more if increasing batch size) depending on size of baking sheets.